capacitor-community/background-geolocation/README.md

     function callback(location, error) {
         if (error) {
             if (error.code === "NOT_AUTHORIZED") {
-                Modals.confirm({
-                    title: "Location Required",
-                    message: (
+                if (window.confirm(
                     "This app needs your location, " + "but does not have permission.\n\n" +
                     "Open settings now?"
-                    )
-                }).then(function ({value}) {
-                    if (value) {
+                )) {
                     // It can be useful to direct the user to their device's
                     // settings when location permissions have been denied.
+The
-                        // The plugin provides 'openSettings' to do exactly
+                    // plugin provides the 'openSettings' method to do exactly
                     // this.
                     BackgroundGeolocation.openSettings();
                 }
-                });
             }
             return console.error(error);
         }

         return console.log(location);
     }
-);
+).then(function after_the_watcher_has_been_added(watcher_id) {
     // When a watcher is no longer needed, it should be removed by calling
     // 'removeWatcher' with an object containing its ID.
     BackgroundGeolocation.removeWatcher({
         id: watcher_id
+    });
 });

 // The location object.